Ariopy99/Performance-Analysis-in-Grand-Slams-and-ATP-Rankings/README.md

-# Performance-Analysis-in-Grand-Slams-and-ATP-Rankings
+# 🎾 Performance Analysis in Grand Slams and ATP Rankings

+## 📌 Project Overview

-The purpose of this project is to develop a data management system focused on the world of professional tennis, with a focus on Grand Slam tournaments over the past decade.
-The main objective is to acquire, store and integrate data from different sources to analyze the performance of young tennis players.
+This project focuses on developing a **data management system** dedicated to the world of professional tennis, with a particular emphasis on **Grand Slam tournaments** over the past decade.

-The data were acquired through web scraping techniques from up-to-date authoritative sources.
+The core objective is to **collect, store, and integrate data** from multiple reliable sources to analyze the **performance trends of young tennis players**.
+By doing so, we aim to uncover insights that can inform coaching strategies, player development, and talent scouting.

+## 🌐 Data Acquisition

+Data was acquired using **web scraping techniques** from authoritative and up-to-date sources, ensuring the accuracy and relevance of the information.

+## 🗃️ Data Storage

-The acquired data were structured and stored in a MongoDB database, chosen for its flexibility in handling semi-structured and unstructured data.
+The collected data is stored in a **MongoDB database**, selected for its:

-This data management project provides a robust and scalable platform for collecting, storing, and analyzing tennis data, with an emphasis on the performance of young tennis players.
-The integrated, structured approach facilitates in-depth analyses and enables meaningful insights that can influence strategic decisions in the world of professional tennis.
+- High scalability and flexibility
+- Ability to efficiently manage **semi-structured and unstructured data**
+- Suitability for handling evolving schemas typical of sports data

+## ⚙️ System Architecture

+The project is structured as a **robust and scalable platform** for tennis data management, consisting of:

+- A scraping module to collect live and historical data
+- A structured database for persistent storage
+- Query and analysis scripts for performance insights

+## 🎯 Goals and Insights

+The main analysis focuses on:

+- Tracking the **evolution of young players** throughout major tournaments
+- Comparing **ATP rankings** against Grand Slam performance
+- Identifying patterns and early indicators of future success

+This integrated data management system supports **in-depth performance analysis** and facilitates **evidence-based decision making** in professional tennis.